Table of Contents

 5) Branching Frogspawn/Hammer Coral (Euphyllia)

-There are two types of Frogspawn/Hammer corals: branching and wall.
-Branching Euphyllia coral are a bit easier to keep, because if one of the branches gets a disease, you can often cut it off and save the rest of the coral.
-But with wall style corals, this is not possible.
+Frogspawn and Hammer corals come in two varieties: branching and wall.
+Branching Euphyllia corals are somewhat easier to manage because if one branch contracts a disease, you can often excise it and save the rest of the coral.
+However, with wall-style corals, this approach isn’t feasible.

-LPS corals do have sweeper tentacles that come out at night, so be sure to place them either next to members of their own species, or far enough away from other corals as to not be a problem.
+LPS corals do possess sweeper tentacles that emerge at night.
+To ensure their well-being, place them near members of their own species or far enough from other corals to avoid conflicts.

-Medium flow, medium light, supplemental feeding, these beautiful LPS corals might live longer than you with the proper care!
+With moderate flow, moderate light, and supplementary feeding, these exquisite LPS corals have the potential to outlive you with proper care!

 6) Elegance Coral (Catalaphyllia)

-A bit more challenging to keep then some of the others on this list, the Elegance Coral is closely related to the Frogspawn and Hammer Coral.
+Slightly more demanding to maintain compared to some of the other entries on this list, the Elegance Coral shares close kinship with Frogspawn and Hammer Coral.

 7) Duncan Coral (Duncanopsammia)

-Quite similar to the above Elegance Coral, Duncans have large fleshy polyps that stay extended day and night.
+Similar to the previously mentioned Elegance Coral, Duncans exhibit large fleshy polyps that remain extended both day and night.

-These LPS corals can be mounted on the aquascape, but they seem to prefer a secure mount in the sandy substrate.
+Although these LPS corals can be affixed to the aquascape, they tend to thrive with a secure mounting in the sandy substrate.

 8) Acan Coral (Acanthastrea)

-My second favorite coral, Acans come in an almost limitless amount of colors, with some small frags selling for hundreds of dollars!
+My second favorite coral, Acans offer an array of colors that seems almost limitless, with certain small fragments fetching prices in the hundreds of dollars!

 9) Zoa Corals (Zoanthids)

-These corals like high flow and moderate to high light, and will quickly create a flower-like garden in your tank.
-These are great to frag and trade with friends!
+These corals thrive in conditions of high flow and moderate to high light, swiftly forming a flourishing garden reminiscent of flowers in your tank.
+They also make for fantastic frags to exchange with fellow hobbyists!

 10) Blasto Coral (Blastomussa)

-Rounding out our top ten are Blastomussa Corals.
-These LPS look quite similar to Acans and Zoas, but have a distinct polyp.
+Completing our top ten selections are the Blastomussa Corals.
+These LPS corals bear a resemblance to Acans and Zoas, yet exhibit a unique polyp structure.

-Fast growing, this LPS coral comes in a few different colors, but not nearly as many as the Zoas.
+Renowned for their rapid growth, this LPS coral comes in several color variations, albeit not as extensive as the Zoas.